ansible-collections/community.mysql/CONTRIBUTING.md

 Choose your repository and the new branch you pushed in the right drop-down list.
 Confirm.
 Fill out the pull request template with all information you want to mention.
 Put "Fixes + link to the issue" in the pull request's description.
 Put "[WIP] + short description" in the pull request's title.
+It's often a good idea to mention the name of the module/plugin you are modifying at the beginning of the description.
 Click `Create pull request`.

 22. Add a [changelog fragment](https://docs.ansible.com/ansible/devel/community/development_process.html#changelogs) to the `changelog/fragments` directory.
 It will be published in release notes, so users will know about the fix.